DOAJ/doaj/docs/README.md

 The scripts and configuration in this directory allow us to auto-generate documentation and publish it to the doc site.

+Once you have run any of the scripts below, you must push to the `master` branch of the doc site to publish your documentation updates.
+They will then appear on the doc site at https://doaj.github.io/doaj-docs

 ## Generating documentation for the current branch for publish to the doc site

 The default setup for generating documentation assumes that you have a repo called `doaj-docs` that is a sibling directory to your `doaj` code directory.
 That is